maren-ha/NORBIS_workshop_differentiable_programming/README.md

 ### What to expect in this workshop

 In this workshop, participants will get familiar with differentiable programming in theory and practice and will get hands-on experience on an exemplary biomedical small data problem tackled by differentiable programming.
 In the first part of the workshop, the participants will gain a deeper understanding of the core ideas and inner workings of differentiable programming through demo code examples to see the technique "in action", group reading and discussions.
 The second part of the workshop will focus on hands-on coding examples provided in Colab or Jupyter notebooks.
-Specifically, we will re-implement a [more complex model](https://github.com/maren-ha/DeepDynamicModelingWithJust2TimePoints) that integrates neural networks and differential equations to infer patients' disease trajectories in a small data scenario.
+Specifically, we will re-implement a [more complex model](https://github.com/maren-ha/DeepDynamicModelingWithJust2TimePoints) that integrates neural networks and differential equations to infer individual patients' disease trajectories in a small data scenario.
+The model is based on [our paper](https://doi.org/10.1002/bimj.202000366) and my [MSc thesis](https://github.com/maren-ha/MSc-Thesis).

 ## Workshop schedule